Ivor G. Balding

 Ivor Godfrey Balding (23 May 1908 – 20 January 2005) was a British champion polo player, thoroughbred farm manager and racehorse trainer.

 Biography

 Breeding farm manager

-Ivor Balding had two brothers who also played polo, Gerald Barnard Balding, Sr. and Barney Balding.
+Ivor Balding had two brothers who also played polo, Gerald Balding and Barney Balding.
 He moved to the United States in 1930 where he attended Cornell University.
 In 1936, he went to work for the Thoroughbred breeding farm of Sonny Whitney in Old Westbury, New York.
 Three years later Whitney appointed him manager of his key breeding operation in Lexington, Kentucky.